How to Create a Four-Year Plan

 - Are curious about how close you might be to a potential major with the courses you have taken

-- Search for Classes Screen- in WebAdvisor: For Curriculum I students, click on the link of general education approvals at the bottom of the page to see your choices for fulfilling area requirements for the semester of your choice.
+- Search for Classes Screen- in WebAdvisor: For LAP students, click on the link of general education approvals at the top of the page to see your choices for fulfilling area requirements for the semester of your choice.

-- Catalog (Academic Bulletin): By department, there are course descriptions, which include pre-requisites that are needed, which semesters they are offered, and what CI area they fulfill.
+- Catalog (Academic Bulletin): By department, there are course descriptions, which include pre-requisites that are needed, which semesters they are offered, and what LAP area they fulfill.
 The Catalog will also give you a list of the classes that are required for a specific major.
-An electronic copy can be found here or a hard copy at the Academic Advising/Counseling Center in the Johnson Student Union.
+An electronic copy can be found here or a hard copy at the Academic Support Center, Johnson Student Union 204.